 Carrot weevils are tiny beetles with big appetites for carrots and related plants.
-Once they’re established, these insects can devastate your carrot, celery and parsley crops.
+Once they’re established, these insects can devastate your carrot, celery, and parsley crops.
 Read on to find out about carrot weevil management.

 What are Carrot Weevils?

-Because they overwinter in the location where carrots grew the previous year, crop rotation is an important part of the strategy for controlling carrot weevils.
+Since they overwinter in the location where carrots grew the previous year, crop rotation is an important part of the strategy for controlling carrot weevils.
 Move your carrot patch every year and wait at least three years before growing them in the same location.
 At the same time, keep the garden clean and weed free to eliminate some of their favorite hiding places.

 Controlling Carrot Weevil Organically